SOURCE Service-Learning Faculty & Community Fellows Program

 About the SOURCE Service-Learning Faculty & Community Fellows Program:

-Through the program, Fellows receive a $1,250 stipend and are required to integrate a service-learning component into a new or existing course with assistance from SOURCE.
+Through the program, Fellows receive a $1,500 stipend and are required to integrate a service-learning component into a new or existing course with assistance from SOURCE.
 Throughout the program, Fellows receive training during an intensive 2 ½ day seminar (see details below) which kicks off the program in June, in addition to ongoing training throughout the year.
 Additionally, Fellows receive one-on-one consultation with SOURCE staff on service-learning curriculum development and service-learning project development.
-For each service-learning project, SOURCE identifies potential community partners and ensuring an appropriate match to the course and for the organization’s needs.
+For each service-learning project, SOURCE identifies potential community partners and ensures an appropriate match to the course and for the organization’s needs.

 Initial funding for this program was provided by JHU President Daniels’ office.